The 8 Best Enterprise App Builders in 2026 for Every Team

 Limitations:

-Limited native mobile capabilities compared to dedicated mobile platforms.
-Advanced features and premium connectors require higher-tier licensing.
-Platform lock-in makes migration to alternative solutions difficult.
+Native mobile capabilities are limited compared to dedicated mobile platforms.
+Advanced features and premium connectors need higher-tier licensing, and platform lock-in can make switching to another solution difficult later.

 Pricing: